Shideh Kazerounian, Ph.D.

 During my postdoctoral training, I demonstrated that spleen tyrosine kinase (Syk) was important for enhancing the VEGFR-2 signaling pathways by up-regulating the phosphorylation of Y-1175 in a positive feed-back loop.
 This work led to the novel discovery of the cross-talk between the thrombospondin-1 (TSP-1) anti-angiogenic and the VEGF-A pro-angiogenic signaling pathways through Syk.
 These findings also developed new insights into the complexity of the mechanism of angiogenic switch and suggested the possible role of Syk as a mediator of tumor progression.

-My future goal is to establish an interdisciplinary collaboration with investigators in academia and industry to optimize novel therapeutic approaches for Blackfan anemia and cancer immunotherapy.
+My future goal is to establish an interdisciplinary collaboration with investigators in academia and industry to optimize novel therapeutic approaches for cancer immunotherapy.

 I am open to start new collaborations with investigators in the field of signal transduction pathway and cancer biology.

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
 For assistance with this profile: HMS/HSDM faculty should contact contactcatalyst.harvard.edu.
 For faculty or fellow appointment updates and changes, please ask your appointing department to contact HMS.
 For fellow personal and demographic information, contact HMS Human Resources at human_resourceshms.harvard.edu.
 For faculty personal and demographic information, contact HMS Office for Faculty Affairs at facappthms.harvard.edu.